-In news of other gaming organisations, 100 Thieves has just completed a $60 million Series C round at a $460 million valuation.
+In news of other gaming organizations, 100 Thieves has just completed a $60 million Series C round at a $460 million valuation.
 In terms of how the gaming org is planning to spend this new investment, it appears they will turn their attention to the launching and acquisition of new companies.

 100 Thieves has seen revenue more than doubled over a short space of time as well as paving the way in generating new and exciting opportunities for gaming creators through the acquisition of Higround – a company that produces keyboard and gaming equipment.
-Alongside this, 100 Thieves has collaborated with luxury brands such as Gucci and Lexus – moving the gaming organisation beyond just gaming collaborations to lifestyle.
+Alongside this, 100 Thieves has collaborated with luxury brands such as Gucci and Lexus – moving the gaming organization beyond just gaming collaborations to lifestyle.

 Totally Not Mark Hit With 150 Copyright Claims

 Mark Fitzpatrick is a YouTuber known online as Totally Not Mark, with over 630,000 subscribers across the platform creating Anime analysis videos.
 However, the YouTuber was recently in the headlines when Japanese company Toei Animation hit the creator with 150 copyright claims on his YouTube videos.

 This has resulted in the creator no longer being able to make money off his content – which he felt was all content protected under fair use.
 Like most creator’s on the platform, it’s not just Mark impacted, he works with a team to produce content and now three years of work is stripped of revenue for his company.
 Ironically, the YouTuber stated that Toei Animation reached out in the past to do promotional work, showing the company seemingly valuing his content in promoting the company’s projects.